r-m-hufford/have_a_bash/README.md

 1. I want to become comfortable with the language used for server management, scripting, automation, devops, ci/cd and other activities that I see as helping me become a senior dev.

-2. Even though bash is a high level scripting language, I want to be familiar with service/process/memory management, partitioning and formatting drives, file systems and security practices a little closer to where the rubber meets the road.
+2. Even though bash is a high level scripting language, I want to be familiar with service/process/memory management, partitioning and formatting drives, file systems and security practices a little closer to where the rubber meets the road 🛞.

 3. I bought a bash sticker and I want to feel honest about having it on my laptop.